-- 1. Wave/PW: Allow you to choose among 56 different waveforms, ranging from classic analogue sounds to more unique digital shapes. - 2.
-Note: Control the tuning of each oscillator in semitones, covering a range from -24 to +24 semitones. - 3.
-PW: If the underlying PW switch is on, the oscillator is in PulseWave mode: this means that now the Wave parameter acts as a pulsewidth control, with maximum value of 63 corresponding to a squarewave. - 4.
+- 1. Wave/PW: Two big encoders allow you to choose among 56 different waveforms, ranging from classic analogue sounds to more unique digital shapes. - 2.
+Note: These two encoders control the tuning of each oscillator in semitones, covering a range from -24 to +24 semitones. - PW: If the underlying PW switch is on, the oscillator is in PulseWave mode: this means that now the Wave/PW knob acts as a pulsewidth control, with maximum value of 63 corresponding to a squarewave. - 4.
 Detune: This parameter controls the fine tuning of the oscillators, with the maximum value of 127 corresponding to about a semitone. - 5.
 DeRez: When this option is On, a down sampling algorithm is active on both the oscillators.
 This algorithm adds a good amount of additional high-frequency harmonics, in order to make the sound brighter (tip: very good with waveforms from 30 to 45). - 6.
 Sync: When this option is On, the two oscillators are hard-synced.
 OSC2 is the slave oscillator: you can detune it or modulate its pitch, but it will always follow OSC1 pitch. - 7.
 SubWav: This option controls the sub-oscillators behaviour.
 Each sub-oscillator is linked to a main oscillator, sounding one octave lower. - When the SubWav button is off, the sub-oscillators produce standard square waves. - When the SubWav button is on, the sub-oscillators use the same waveforms as the corresponding main oscillator.

-This is a key feature of the 002R, this is more like having 4 oscillators per voice rather than the traditional 2 oscillators.
+This is a key feature of the 002, this is more like having 4 oscillators per voice rather than the traditional 2 oscillators.
 Combining SubWave and DeRez functions when creating sounds allows you to create a variety of harmonic contents for the oscillators

-You can easily mix the signals coming from the oscillators in the Mixer section.
+You can easily mix the signals coming from the oscillators in the Mixer section, just on the right side of the oscillators' section.

 - 1. Osc1: This parameter controls the volume coming from Oscillator 1, with a range from 0 to 127. - 2.
 Osc2: This parameter controls the volume coming from Oscillator 2, with a range from 0 to 127. - 3.
-Ext In: This parameter controls the volume of the incoming external audio signal, if there is an external source connected to the 002R's Audio Input.
+Ext In: This parameter controls the volume of the incoming external audio signal, if there is an external source connected to the 002's Audio Input.
 In this way, you can process any instrument producing a 'line' signal (e.g. a drum machine, another synth or DAW output) with our VCF and VCA, through a pure analogue signal path.